Skip to Content

 Education & General Carryforward Spending Plan

-Senate Bill 190 details specific items that would be expected in the newly-required Education & General (E&G) Carryforward Spending Plans that must be approved by university board of trustees by September 1 and submitted to the Board of Governors for review and approval by October 1.
+Florida Statute 1011.45(3) details specific items that would be expected in the Education & General (E&G) Carryforward Spending Plans that must be approved by university board of trustees by September 30 and submitted to the Board of Governors for review and approval by November 15.
 Below is a compilation of questions from university staff that will be updated as needed related to E&G funding and the reporting of planned uses of university E&G carryforward fund balances.

-1) Language in Senate Bill 190 (now 1011.45(1) F.S.) stipulates that each university shall maintain a minimum carryforward balance of at least seven percent of its state operating budget.
+1) Language in Florida Statute 1011.45(1) stipulates that each university shall maintain a minimum carryforward balance of at least seven percent of its state operating budget.
 Do the universities need to adjust their 7% reserve amount when administered funding (health insurance, retirement, etc.) is added to their E&G state budget during the year?

-Answer: Yes, the language in SB 190 states that universities must maintain at least a 7% balance in state operating funds, or submit a plan to the Board of Governors to attain the 7% balance within the next fiscal year.
+Answer: Yes, the language in F.S.
+1011.45(1) states that universities must maintain at least a 7% balance in state operating funds, or submit a plan to the Board of Governors to attain the 7% balance within the next fiscal year.
 As a university’s E&G state budget allocation for the fiscal year increases, so does the amount necessary to satisfy the 7% minimum reserve requirement.
 A university’s state operating budget is defined as the funding sources included in the annual General Appropriations Act.
 The sources are currently General Revenue, Educational Enhancement Trust Fund (Lottery), Student and Other Fees Trust Fund, and the Phosphate Research Trust Fund (Florida Polytechnic only).
-For the University of Florida, the state budget also includes certain previously-appropriated trust funds for UF-IFAS and the UF-HSC.

 2) The E&G Carryforward Spending Plan template tab to be used for providing details of planned expenditures has a section for “estimated timeline for completion” of the expenditure item.
 Should this be based on calendar year or fiscal year?